Mikelew88/ChefNet/README.md

 __Random simulation with simulated classes:__ 23% Recall, 6% Precision

-The algorithm was able to perform better for some ingredients tahn other.
+The algorithm was able to perform better for some ingredients than other.
 Below you may see what classes had best Recall (top 10 ranged from 75%-100%).
 The net had better recall for those ingredients that were more frequent in the dataset:

 <img src="figures/recall_wordcloud.png" width="400">